mosen/puppet-cups/README.md

 As the default printer.

-If you want to set the default printer, you cannot use `lpoptions` or `lpadmin` to do it.
-The system preference pane primarily reads and writes to:
+If you want to set the default printer, you probably shouldn't use `lpoptions` because it only governs the default when submitting jobs under certain circumstances.

-    ~/.cups/lpoptions

-To determine the current default printer queue.
-You can make this file part of your login script or manage it using a commercial osx management solution.

 #### Default Paper Size